sufeidechabei/sufeidechabei.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Hao Zhang.
-I'm a incoming CS PHD student at UW-Madison.
-Before I was a undergraduate research asisstant working with [Prof.Adrian Perrig](https://netsec.ethz.ch/people/aperrig/) at ETH Zurich.
-Before I  worked with [Prof.Shyam Gollakota](https://homes.cs.washington.edu/~gshyam/) at University of Washington.
-I have also spend sometime at National University of Singapore and Amazon AI.
+I'm an incoming CS PHD student at UW-Madison.
+Before I was an undergraduate research asisstant working with [Prof.Adrian Perrig](https://netsec.ethz.ch/people/aperrig/) at ETH Zurich.
+I have also worked with [Prof.Shyam Gollakota](https://homes.cs.washington.edu/~gshyam/) at University of Washington and spent sometime doing research at National University of Singapore and Amazon AI.
 My research focuses on:

 1. Building real-time and theoretically-sound sensing and human-device interaction systems on wearable devices.<br>

 2. Wireless sensing.

+Here is my [resume](https://www.dropbox.com/home?preview=CV.pdf) and [research statement](https://www.dropbox.com/home?preview=Statement_of_Purpose_Extend+(1).pdf).

 Publications
 ======